The Sid Valley Food Bank

 Organisations that can help with advice about benefits and grants are listed on our More Help page.

 We welcome comments and suggestions about our Food Bank.
-Use our Feedback page or e-mail us at:
+You can leave a comment for all to see on our Feedback page.
+Alternatively, if you would like to leave a private message, please e-mail us at: